Enjoy free children's theatre and inspirational author-led events at Imagine Children’s Festival at the Southbank Centre (February half-term).

 Fascinating London landmarks

-26. Watch the street entertainers in Covent Garden, where opera singers, human statues, death-defying acrobats and magicians dazzle the crowds.
+Watch the street entertainers in Covent Garden, where human statues, acrobats and magicians dazzle the crowds.

-28. There’s no charge to see some of London’s top sights lit up for Christmas.
-Big light switch-on events take place from early- to mid-November and usually include free entertainment.
+See some of London’s top sights lit up for Christmas.
+Big light switch-on events usually include free entertainment.